-The VLBA can record data in VLBA, Mark III, and Mark II formats.
+The VLBA can record data in VLBA and Mark III formats.
 Characteristics of observations recorded in VLBA format are described in Section 5 and elsewhere in this document.
 Mark III observations are limited to that format's 4-MHz maximum BB channel bandwidth and 1-bit sampling, and to the VLBA's 8-BBC complement.
+The VLBA cannot record in Mark II format, the Japanese K4 format, or the Canadian S2 format.